 Additionally, the Local Computer 500 is preferably connected to an internal or external Modem 520 or like device for communication with the Network 700.
-Alternatively, the Local Computer 500 may be connected via an ISDN adapter and an ISDN line for communications with the Network 700.
-The Modem 520 optionally allows for the establishment of voice calls through software control.
+Alternatively, the Local Computer 500 may be connected via an ISDN adapter

 The Local Computer 500 preferably also includes a Sound Device 530.
-The Local Computer 500 may also include a Local Storage Device 540 such as a floppy disk, CD-ROM or like device for local storage of the Local Advertisement 65 Database 550.
+The Local Computer 500 may also include a Local Storage Device 540 such as a floppy disk, CD-ROM or like device for local storage of the Local Advertisement Database 550.

-The Local Computer 500 is preferably under the control of a multi-process operating system including a TCP/IP interface, and most preferably operated under the Microsoft® Windows-95 platform available from Microsoft Corporation of Redmond, Wash.
-However, the present invention may be embodied on a variety of different platforms, including Macintosh, UNIX, NextStep, 5 MS-DOS, and the like.
+The Local Computer 500 is preferably under the control of a multi-process operating system including a TCP/IP 10 Server 600 may be translatable to one or more natural interface, and most preferably operated under the Microsoft® Windows-95 platform available from Microsoft Corporation of Redmond, Wash.
+However, the present invention may be embodied on a variety of different platforms, including Macintosh, UNIX, NextStep, 15 a.
+Software Modules MS-DOS, and the like.